Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 in the microcontroller.
 These tests are non-destructive.
 In the case of run-time tests, the application shall decide which test to execute when.

+**Note**
+Disable IRQs before running self-test for SRAM or CPU clock.
+Interrupting SRAM test can result in unexpected variable values if the test has been running on the SRAM area used by the application.
+Interrupting clock test can result in incorrect test results since the test is timing dependent.

 ## Components in the Library